 Manganese and other heavy metals are essential elements in human physiology but can be toxic at elevated levels within the body.
 Some reported effects of metal toxicity include motor control deficits and reductions in cognitive functioning.
 By measuring levels of metal in the body and performance in a range of motor and cognitive tests, we hope to investigate whether or not environmental pollutants are a health concern for the Anindilyakwa people.

-Anindilyakwa people traditionally transfer knowledge orally and grow-up predominantly speaking their local Aboriginal language.
+Warnindilyakwa people traditionally transfer knowledge orally and grow-up predominantly speaking their local Aboriginal language - Anindilyakwa.
 Across the Groote Archipelago and Numbulwar at least four languages are spoken: Anindilyakwa, Wubuy, English-based-Kriol and English.
 Levels of literacy vary greatly across these communities, and many Indigenous locals are unfamiliar with Western research practices.
-This presents an interesting challenge in terms of communicating with the Anindilyakwa people about the project and collecting data.
+This presents an interesting challenge in terms of communicating with the Warnindilyakwa people about the project and collecting data.
 With regard to communication, we created bilingual multimedia (see sections from our information video below) and utilise friendly local liaisons to help two-way exchange of ideas about the study.
 This has been an incredibly effective method, sparking informed conversations and has been essential to the success of the project.

 Collecting biological samples can also be challenging in the Anindilyakwa context because of the local cultural belief system.
 So after some clear and simple conversations about removing ID labels and handling of samples, volunteers can decide if and how we collect their toenail and/or hair for metal analysis.